“Not all those who wander are lost,” so wrote J. R. R. Tolkien in The Lord of the Rings. Here's what we've seen and helpful apps for the wanderer.

-When we first began our motorhome adventure more some four years ago, I was so focused on arriving at our destination that I missed the adventure and thrill of getting there.
+When we first began our motorhome adventure several years ago, I was so focused on arriving at our destination that I missed the adventure and thrill of getting there.
 I drove mega mileage, 500, 600, even 700 miles a day.

 Since then, we’ve added more and we can now say that meandering is the plan.

 Whenever possible, we pick two-lane roads, off the Interstate.
-I love the way small town America shows up every ten to 12 miles.
+I love the way small-town America shows up every ten to 12 miles.
 Yeah, you have to slow down.
 A surprising number of them have police officers strategically placed 100 feet from the “Welcome To….”
 Signs.

-But it’s the flavor of the towns and villages that we come to absorb, places where hair-netted waitresses still call you “darling” or “honey” and the local boys in cowboy hats or old John Deere caps have their own table and drink coffee out of cups emblazoned with ads from the local state farm agent or the hardware store.
+But it’s the flavor of the towns and villages that we come to absorb.
+Places where hair-netted waitresses still call you “darling” or “honey.”
+And the local boys in cowboy hats or old John Deere caps have their own table and drink coffee out of cups emblazoned with ads from the local state farm agent or the hardware store.

 We eavesdrop and hear them talking about high school football, farm auctions, local traffic accidents, crop prices.

 We sometimes ask what’s to see around the area and they tell us.
 We’ve been led to some fun things, like the annual Popcorn Festival in North Loup, Nebraska, population 747, the self-proclaimed popcorn capital of the world.

-In the spring one year, headed down to Florida, we overnighted in Louisville and – at a local restaurant – heard about the Bourbon Trail, an awesome tour of a confluence of seven distilleries that produce the bulk of the world’s Bourbon.
+In the spring one year, headed down to Florida, we overnighted in Louisville and – at a local restaurant – heard about the Bourbon Trail.
+It's an awesome tour of a confluence of seven distilleries that produce the bulk of the world’s Bourbon.
 Formally designated by Congress as “America’s Official Native Spirit.”